 - Utilize Cobalt's Pentest as a Service Platform

-- Access to Cobalt’s verified pool of security researchers that apply diverse backgrounds and skill sets to application pentesting
+- Access to Cobalt’s verified pool of pentesters that apply diverse backgrounds and skill sets to application pentesting

-- A pentesting process that is completely transparent, enabling productive collaboration between security researchers and engineers throughout the entire find-to-fix workflow
+- A pentesting process that is completely transparent, enabling productive collaboration between pentesters and engineers throughout the entire find-to-fix workflow

 - Customizable reporting options that empower Algolia to share relevant test findings with customers and tangibly demonstrate its ongoing security commitment